 - Use a tripod.
 No one likes the shaky videos.
 Especially when making a time-lapse video.
 I use GoPro shorty, and a few other stands and mounts.
 Just make sure that your camera is stable.

 - You need to carry extra batteries and a charger with you when making these videos.
-Time-lapse drain a lot of juice from your battery.
+Time-lapse drains a lot of juice from your battery.
 I always keep two spare batteries in case I need to create a video for more than an hour.

 - Choosing the right interval is the key.
 Different intervals are used for capturing different activities.
 Use the interval right and you get awesome footage.
 Choose it wrong and no one will like to see your lapse.